pile of books on a table

 Reconsideration of Resources

-Resources in the MSUB Library may be brought up for reconsideration by students, faculty, and staff of MSU Billings and those persons who are residents of the service area of the MSUB Library.
+Resources in the MSUB Library, whether physical or digital, may be brought up for reconsideration by students, faculty, and staff of MSU Billings.
 Any persons wishing to submit a resource for reconsideration in the MSUB Library will be asked to complete a Reconsideration of Library Resources form, following the Reconsideration Procedure detailed below.
 This form must be physically obtained from the Library Director.
 The Library Director may confer with other Librarians or with university administration.
 The Library Director retains final decision authority regarding the retention or removal of reported materials.

 Reconsideration Procedure